National Hockey League: Board of Governors

 The Board of Governors is the ruling and governing body of the NHL.
 In this context, each team is a member of the league, and each member appoints a Governor (usually the owner of the club), and two alternates to the Board.
-The current chairman of the Board is Boston Bruins owner Jeremy Jacobs.
+The current chairman of the Board is Washington Capitals owner Ted Leonsis.
 The Board of Governors exists to establish the policies of the league and to uphold its constitution.
 Some of the responsibilities of the Board of Governors include: